-Notice of Proposed Rule Making •After reviewing comments, the agency publishes proposed regulations in a Notice of Proposed Rule Making.
+Notice of Proposed Rule Making • After reviewing comments, the agency publishes proposed regulations in a Notice of Proposed Rule Making.
 It will again solicit public comment, which it will take into consideration as it revises the rules.
 Though the agency is not required to make all suggested changes, it must demonstrate that it has considered them.

-Public Jearings • Agencies often hold public hearings both before and after the publication of the Notice of Proposed Rule Making to collect additional comments from the public.
+Public Hearings •Agencies often but are not necessarily required to hold public hearings both before and after the publication of the Notice of Proposed Rule Making to collect additional comments from the public.
 Opinions expressed at public hearings become part of the official record.